DiscipleTools/DT_DOCS/Disciple_Tools_Theme/development/dev_how_to_add_translation.rst

  2. Go to File and open.
  3. Select .po file that you downloaded. (see section above)
  4. Click Catalog and then Update from POT File...
+ 5. Choose the disciple_tools.pot file you downloaded.
- 5. Once the file is loaded, you will see the original English translation on the left and space for the new translation in the column on the right.
+ 6. Once the file is loaded, you will see the original English translation on the left and space for the new translation in the column on the right.

 Submitting Finished Translation
 -------